 top of page

-Scar Massage - using MSTR
+Scar Massage - using Mcloughlin Scar Tissue Release (MSTR)

 Scars can have a huge impact on the way our body operates.
 When a scar forms, the body produces collagen and this is what the body uses to repair itself.
 The results of this repair causes the tissue under the scar to become a thicken fibrous mass which can impede the circulation of blood and congests the lymph flow and it can also have an impact on the Range of Movement.